Poly and Jolly for the Holidays

 ...I suspect the difference is that kink doesn't seem to reliably make vanilla people question their own relationship choices.
 At least, not to a point of discomfort.
 But rare is the person in a long-term monogamous relationship who hasn't been attracted to another....
 Too often what I've seen is someone more or less saying, "If I have to suffer, you should, too!"

-● Don't miss this sweet classic video from 2007: a jingly-bell quad from Poly Victoria in Australia singing The 12 Poly Days of Christmas.
+● Don't miss this sweet classic video from 2007: a jingly-bell quad from Poly Victoria in Australia singing The 12 Poly Days of Christmas, as shown at the top of this page.
 The final verse (copyright Anne Hunter):

 On the Twelfth Day of Christmas my true loves gave to me